matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Data-Definition-Statements/create-table.md

 #### Temporary Tables

 You can use the `TEMPORARY` keyword when creating a table.
 A `TEMPORARY` table is visible only within the current session, and is dropped automatically when the session is closed.
-For more information, see [Create Temporary Tables](create-temporary-tables.md).
+This means that two different sessions can use the same temporary table name without conflicting with each other or with an existing non-TEMPORARY table of the same name.
+(The existing table is hidden until the temporary table is dropped.)

+Dropping a database does automatically drop any `TEMPORARY` tables created within that database.

+The creating session can perform any operation on the table, such as `DROP TABLE`, `INSERT`, `UPDATE`, or `SELECT`.

 #### COMMENT